Kurt Angle Return: After No-Show At WWE ‘Royal Rumble’ 2017, Here Are 3 Awesome Ways The Superstar Can Make A Comeback

 Kurt Angle and Brock Lesnar’s feuds in the past are among the most entertaining in WWE’s history.
 Both wrestlers are very capable athletes and their styles serve as perfect foils to each other.
 Angle’s technical wrestling and submission-based offense and Lesnar’s ground-and-pound style have given fans a lot of entertaining matches over the years.
 One of the most notable aspects of their rivalry was Lesnar’s tendency to tap out to Angle’s submission hold, essentially breaking The Beast’s impregnable persona repeatedly.
 This eventually culminated in some unforgettable matches, including their epic showdown in Summerslam 2003.

 Brock Lesnar and Goldberg have been feuding for a while now, but with Goldberg and The Undertaker seemingly starting their own feud in the Royal Rumble, WWE could give Brock Lesnar another notable competitor for Wrestlemania 33.
-Angle’s retirement from WWE does not mean that the wrestler is not fit to compete anymore, as the Olympic Gold Medalist still competes on the independent circuit.
-If another Angle vs Lesnar feud could happen, WWE fans would surely be overjoyed.
+Angle’s retirement from WWE does not mean that the wrestler is not fit to compete anymore, as the Olympic gold medalist still competes on the independent circuit.
+If another Angle vs. Lesnar feud could happen, WWE fans would surely be overjoyed.

-Target The Undertaker at The Elimination Chamber PPV
+Target the Undertaker at the Elimination Chamber PPV

 The Undertaker is one of the WWE’s most valuable assets, and the veteran wrestler is pretty much a part-timer now.
 Despite this, however, the Deadman still has a pretty big tendency to appear in WWE PPVs, and his appearance in the Royal Rumble 2017 seems to indicate that the Phenom would be quite active in the squared circle in the near future.
 With this in mind, there is a good chance that The Undertaker would make yet another appearance, or possibly even compete, in the upcoming Elimination Chamber PPV.